-According to the Centers for Disease Control and Prevention in 2022, 14% of women aged 15 to 49 use oral contraception, and 10.4% of women aged 15 to 49 use an intrauterine device or contraceptive implant.
+According to the Centers for Disease Control and Prevention’s 2017–2019 National Survey of Family Growth, 14% of women aged 15 to 49 use oral contraception, and 10.4% of women aged 15 to 49 use an intrauterine device or contraceptive implant.
 The association between hormonal contraception and venous thrombosis and thromboembolism is well established, but the relationship between hormonal contraception and arterial complications is more complicated.
 Overall, hormonal contraception appears to increase the relative risk of ischemic stroke modestly.
 Although the risk of ischemic stroke secondary to hormonal contraception on a population level remains low, this risk is accentuated in women with migraine with aura and in women who smoke.

 • Most physicians recommend discontinuation of hormonal contraception after ischemic stroke.